 The unique knowledge-based symbolic language that grew out of Mathematica, and now powers the Mathematica system.

-The 500+ functions from Mathematica 1 are still in Mathematica 12—but there are now nearly 6,000, as well as a huge range of important new ideas that dramatically extend the vision and scope of the system.
+The 500+ functions from Mathematica 1 are still in Mathematica 13—but there are now over 6,000, as well as a huge range of important new ideas that dramatically extend the vision and scope of the system.

 When Mathematica first appeared in 1988, it revolutionized technical computing—and every year since then it's kept going, introducing new functions, new algorithms and new ideas.